ethereum/go-ethereum/content/docs/tools/Clef/Tutorial.md

 {"jsonrpc":"2.0","id":1,"error":{"code":-32000,"message":"Request denied"}}
 ```

-Meanwhile, in the output logs in the Clef terminal you can see:
+Meanwhile, in the output logs in the Clef terminal:

 ```text
 INFO [02-21|14:42:41] Op approved
 INFO [02-21|14:42:56] Op rejected
 ```

 The signer also stores all traffic over the external API in a log file.
 The last 4 lines shows the two requests and their responses:

 ```text
 $ tail -n 4 audit.log